kyle41111/SSRF-Internal-Fuzzer/README.md

 # SSRF-Internal-Fuzzer
 Webhosting services that allow you to hit localhost are dangerous.
-This is used to Fuzz the ports for services.
+This is used to Fuzz the ports for services on the localhost int.
 Used in Kotarak writeup.
 I preferred it over ffuf

 Example Output with kotarak: